dhawkinson/FC02-Portfolio/README.md

-# fccProject02
+# FC02-Portfolio
 Free Code Camp Project 02 - Personal Portfolio

-This project is similar to fivesolasdesign with the foloowing exception.
+This project is similar to fivesolasdesign with the following exception.

 The Website consists of a single page the contains three segments: